Tofandel/prerenderer/packages/rollup-plugin/README.md

 It was written based on the webpack-plugin, thus works similarly and has the same options

 ### Installation
+(!)
+You have to work with yarn4, yarn1 is not working here due some errors related to `string-width` module.
+[Why and how](https://github.com/storybookjs/storybook/issues/22431#issuecomment-1645166431)

-`npm i -D @prerenderer/rollup-plugin @prerenderer/renderer-puppeteer`
+`npm i -D @prerenderer/rollup-plugin @prerenderer/renderer-puppeteer puppeteer`
 or
 `npm i -D @prerenderer/rollup-plugin @prerenderer/renderer-jsdom`